supersorbet/OTCSwap-BrainERC20Validation/README.md

-# 🧠 BasedBrains OTC Swap Escrow
+# 🧠 Brains OTC Swap Escrow

-> **A gas-optimized Over-The-Counter (OTC) swap system for ERC20s, with added BrainERC20 validation (OPTIONAL).
-This contract and lib was deployed and mildly used on mainnet, but is now paused until further notice (unrelated issues, nothing to do with the contract. still fully usable)**
+> **A gas-optimized Over-The-Counter (OTC) swap system for ERC20s, with optional BrainERC20 validation.
+This was mildly used on mainnet, but is now paused until further notice (unrelated issues to the code, nothing to do with the contract.)**

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Solidity](https://img.shields.io/badge/Solidity-^0.8.26-blue.svg)](https://docs.soliditylang.org/)